AaronCWacker/CV/README.md

 2020 - 2023  | Senior Principal Engineer  |  Delivery of AI Assessment, AI Care Plan, Intelligent Data Recommender, Intelligent Nurse Triage, Ontology Manager
 2017 - 2020  | Senior Principal Engineer  |  Accredited as Senior Principal Engineer, Deployed 4 solutions within ICUE to production that use AI to recommend providers, automate approvals for prior authorization, and review and make recommendations on clinical documents.
 2016 - 2017  | Director Architecture      |  Moved from UHCMV to leading Clinical Architecture **team of 14** reporting to VP Clinical Technology
-2012 - 2016  | Director Applications Development |  Hired and managed **team of 36** for UHCMV contract with $13M A/D annual leading CareOne and MVPega
+2012 - 2016  | Director App.
+Development |  Hired and managed **team of 36** for UHCMV contract with $13M A/D annual leading CareOne and MVPega
 2009 - 2012  | Senior Development Manager | Converted team from contractors to full time employees in 2009 working on CareOne and ICUE as technology leader focused on design and development
-1995 - 2009  | President/CEO Evolvable Corporation  | S-Corp Entrepreneur in consulting and product development with 8 employees with Travelers Express, UTV/Fox, US Bank, Best Buy, Target, UHG, and other clients.
+1995 - 2009  | President/CEO Evolvable Corp.  | S-Corp Entrepreneur in consulting and product development with 8 employees with Travelers Express, UTV/Fox, US Bank, Best Buy, Target, UHG, and other clients.
 1994 - 1995  | Intern - UnitedHealth      |  QA Test Automation Lead SQA Teamtest for Sales Support System SSS
-1989 - 1994  | U of MN Consultant for EE/CSCI, Physics, MechE, Walter   | Consultant for U of M at 4 Labs
+1989 - 1994  | U of MN Consultant for EE/CSCI, Physics, MechE, Aerospace and Walter   | Consultant for U of M at 5 laboratories.
-1989 - 1994  | U of MN - BIS - CSCI, PSY & JPN   | Philanthropy Chair, Scholarship Chair, JPN fluency
+1989 - 1994  | U of MN - BIS - CSCI, PSY & JPN   | Philanthropy Chair, Scholarship Chair, Japanese fluency

 # Recent Videos Supporting Body of Work: